UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/01-format-data.md

 > For more information about the dataset and to download it from Figshare, check out the [Social Sciences workshop data page](http://www.datacarpentry.org/socialsci-workshop/data).
+This is also a good reminder that if you are reusing a dataset or a combination of datasets to generate your own spreadsheet, you should always include citations to correctly attribute data creators.
 {: .callout}

 > ## Exercise